what will happen in the first session?

 If you are working with one of our provisional psychologists, you will be offered a lower rate and have the benefit of an additional, more experienced psychologist reviewing your experience in therapy.
 You will not meet your psychologist's supervisor, but will be informed who they are and how they will be involved in the process.

-where is Jill?
+where is the admin team?